Also known as Kamaitachi, it's an attack commonly used in anime and video games. The user is able to use air itself

 - The Hidden Leaf also has a few wind users; Asuma can channel his wind element into the two knives he uses, giving them an extended reach and making them much sharper.
 Naruto had a once-used variation of the Rasengan that worked like a Drill Wind, and his Rasenshuriken creates so many tiny wind blades that anyone hit by it is destroyed on a cellular level (it used to damage his own arm too, but nowadays he has several ways around that drawback).
 Danzo also has several Razor Wind-type techniques, including one similar to the one in the above pic that is capable of mortally injuring multiple people at once.

-- Onimaru simply loves this tropes: he uses a this a lot in battle, and at least once in order to send his Butt Monkey servant from Tokyo to Ganryujima.
+- Yaiba has Onimaru doing this frequently: he uses a this a lot in battle, and at least once in order to send his Butt Monkey servant from Tokyo to Ganryujima.
 He later manages to do this with Lightning ans "Dark energy".

 - In the anime version of the climax for the Phoenix Pill storyline, Cologne demonstrates two wind-based attacks (conjuring and controlling a whirlwind, and creating a freezing horizontal blast by twirling her staff) in place of the manga's Shark Fist.
 Anime-only character Natsume is also able to generate freezing cold concussive blasts of wind by swinging her carpetbeater.